 City Total Confirmed Cases Total Population

-Claremont 492 36,478
+Claremont 511 36,478

-La Verne 602 32,206
+La Verne 624 32,206

-Pomona 6590 152,361
+Pomona 6753 152,361

 Montclair 1456 39,437

 Rancho Cucamonga 3275 177,751

 Upland 1696 77,000

-Policy
+Policy Updates

-- The drug maker Pfizer announced Monday that its coronavirus vaccine appears more than 90 percent effective in preventing COVID-19 among volunteers.
+- Rural hospitals cannot afford ultra-cold freezers to store the leading COVID-19 vaccine, which has to be stored at -70 degrees Celsius.
+The CDC has advised state health departments against purchasing ultra-cold freezers which cost \$10,000 to \$15,000 each saying other vaccines with less demanding storage requirements will be available soon.
+The Pfizer company said it is committed to working closely with local government and ensuring everyone has the opportunity to have access to the vaccine.
+(STAT) - The drug maker Pfizer announced Monday that its coronavirus vaccine appears more than 90 percent effective in preventing COVID-19 among volunteers.
 No serious safety concerns have been observed.
 Pfizer plans to ask the Food and Drug Administration for emergency authorization of the two-dose vaccine later this month and manufacture enough doses to immunize 15 million to 20 million people by the end of this year.
 (New York Times) - Congressional Democrats face a loss of leverage in negotiations over a new COVID-19 relief bill, as Senate Republicans appear set to hold the majority and push for a smaller aid package of \$500 billion or less, without direct stimulus checks or large-scale aid to state and local governments.
 Senate Majority Leader Mitch McConnell announced Wednesday plans to reinvigorate stimulus talks in a bipartisan manner.
 (Bloomberg) - Newsom overstepped his authority in June when he required vote-by-mail ballots be sent to the state's 21 million registered voters.
 A Sutter County Superior Court judge also issued an injunction barring the governor from taking executive action that "changes existing statutory law or makes new statutory law or legislative policy," rebuking a governor who has relied heavily on executive orders to respond to the COVID-19 pandemic.
 (Los Angeles Times) - The International Civil Aviation Organization (ICAO) is expected to adopt a Manual on Testing and Cross Border Risk Management Measures to mitigate onboard COVID-19 transmission.
 The manual will offer technical guidance for the use of reliable tests when screening passengers ahead of flights, and its implementation by countries will be voluntary, without the obligation to remove quarantines.
-(Asia Times Financial) - Washington, Oregon and Nevada have joined California's COVID-19 Scientific Safety Review Workgroup, established by California Gov. Newsom to independently review the safety and efficacy of a future COVID-19 vaccine.
-The panel will prioritize vaccine distribution to ensure COVID-19 vaccine is available to everyone, especially communities that have been disproportionately impacted by this disease.
+(Asia Times Financial)